tsnowak/usync/README.md

 ignore = Name *.o
 ```
 Here we say, "Don't sync anything below a `.git` folder, and don't sync
-anything of file type .so or .o."
+anything of file type `.so` or `.o`."
 There are many types of files that you might
 want to ignore, and you can always add them here.

 ## Further Options